Setting Yourself Up for Success with Cold Emails

 No matter what stage your career is in — whether you’re a student or already excelling at your dream company — you should consistently be working to grow and strengthen your network.
 Some connections could lead to career opportunities and others to collaboration.
 Some people in your network may just inspire you to challenge yourself or take important risks.

 The easiest way to make connections is through people you already know.
 A personal introduction from a friend or old coworker opens the door for a great potential relationship.
-Even if you don’t have a mutual friend, that shouldn’t stop you from reaching out to people who you admire and want to learn from.
+Even if you don’t have a mutual friend, that shouldn’t stop you from reaching out to people who you admire and want to learn from... and it could lead to a new job or career direction too.

-Writing a cold email may sound daunting, especially if you’ve never done it before, but it’s one of the most important skills you can master.
+Writing a cold email may sound daunting, especially if you’ve never done it before.
+But it’s one of the most important skills you can master.
+Many people find themselves asking "how do I write a cold email?"
 To make sure you set the best (virtual) first impression possible, we’ve outlined everything you need to know about writing a successful cold email.

 If you’re cold emailing someone you know nothing about, it will show in your message.
 Spend time learning about the person you want to contact and identify one or two specific reasons why you’re hoping to connect with this person.
 In your email, mention a specific piece of work they’ve done that you admire or highlight one of their recent accomplishments.
 Yes, this does mean that you need to put in the extra effort to personalize your emails.
 Writing one cold email and copy/pasting it to all recipients will not get you the results you’re aiming for.